TimSusa/midi-bricks/packages/midi-sliders/react-ui/README.md

 Simple sliders or buttons, which send MIDI Messages to the MIDI-Device you wish.
 The main feature is, that you are able to select a MIDI driver for each different unit.
 Furthermore, you can drag and drop, resize your elements as free as you like.
 Just build your own MIDI controller touch layout.

 # Feature Set:
+- Your are free to touch more than one slider or button at the same time
 - You are free to drag/drop or resize every slider, button or label
 - You are free to select any midi driver for every slider or button
 - You can switch between layouts